KieranBest/Final-Year-Project/Documentation.md

 ### Acknowledgements

 I would like to give thanks to my supervisor, Allan Callaghan, for all his amazing support, guidance and patience throughout this project.
-And also to my stakeholder, Emily Sayers, for her putting her time and knowledge into helping me with her invaluable ideas and experience.
+Also to my stakeholder, Emily Sayers, for putting her time and knowledge into helping me with her invaluable feedback,ideas and experience in both teaching and playing piano.

 ### Table Of Contents